hassan-pmp/pmp/til.md

 -

 # 04.12.2022 Terminologies: Key Terms and Concepts
-- Outcome:
+- Outcome =
-- Portfolio: Projects, programs, subsidiary portfilios, and operations managed as a group to achieve strategic objectives
+- Portfolio = Projects, programs, subsidiary portfilios, and operations managed as a group to achieve strategic objectives
-- Portfolio Mangemnet: The centralized management of one or more portfolios to achieve strategic objectives
+- Portfolio Mangemnet= The centralized management of one or more portfolios to achieve strategic objectives
-- Product:
+- Product =
-- Program: Related projects, subsidiary programms, and program activities that are managed in a coordinated manner to obtain benefits not available from managing them individually
+- Program = Related projects, subsidiary programms, and program activities that are managed in a coordinated manner to obtain benefits not available from managing them individually
-- Project: A temporary endeavor undertaken to create aunique product, service, or result
+- Project = A temporary endeavor undertaken to create aunique product, service, or result
-- Project Management:
+- Project Management =
-- Program Mangement: The application of knowledge, skills, and principles to a program to achieve the program objectives and obtain benefits and control not available by managing program components individually
+- Program Mangement = The application of knowledge, skills, and principles to a program to achieve the program objectives and obtain benefits and control not available by managing program components individually
-- Project Manager:
+- Project Manager =
-- Project Team:
+- Project Team =
-- System for Value Delivery:
+- System for Value Delivery =
-- Value:
+- Value =
 - features describe the main functionality of the product.
 - Epics are a way to break features into smaller chunks of work.
-- Project Life Cycle: can be predictive or adaptive.
+- Project Life Cycle = can be predictive or adaptive.
 Whithin a project life cycle, there are generally one or more phases that are associated with the development of product, service, or result.
 These are called development life cycle, which can be predictive, adaptive, iterative, incremental, or hybrid model.
-- Project Phase: is a collection of logically related project activities that culminates in the completion of one or more deliverables.
+- Project Phase = is a collection of logically related project activities that culminates in the completion of one or more deliverables.
   - Concept development
   - Feasibility study
   - Customer requirments